Subgingival Hair

 DENTAL PROBING: A probe can be used to evaluate and measure pocks and areas under the gum line but it usually requires sedation.

-DENTAL RADIOGRAPHS: dental radiographs might be necessary to evaluate the health of your bulldog teeth and viewing of diseased sections under the gumline (bone, pulp).
+DENTAL RADIOGRAPHS: dental radiographs might be necessary to evaluate the health of your bulldog teeth and view diseased sections under the gumline (bone, pulp).
 Again, this procedure is performed under anesthesia

 BULLDOG NASAL DISCHARGE: chronic sinusitis and purulent nasal discharge primarily localized to one naris should be a red flag suggesting a possible draining tract.